-Dr. Anita Palepu is a full Professor in the Division of Internal Medicine at University of British Columbia (UBC), and conducts her research at CHÉOS.
+Dr. Anita Palepu is a Full-Time Professor in the Division of Internal Medicine at the University of British Columbia (UBC) and conducts her research at CHÉOS.

 As an Internal Medicine specialist at St. Paul’s Hospital, Dr. Palepu is active in teaching residents and medical students in both the inpatient and clinic setting.
 She was actively involved with the launch of an independent, open-access general medical journal Open Medicine and served as the Editor from 2007–2014.
 She has been an Associate Editor with the Annals of Internal Medicine since 2010.
 She was the President of the International Society of Urban Health in 2008 and is a former Michael Smith Foundation for Health Research Scholar.